 I already have a deduction from my wages for a loan.

-I already have one CTAEO…can the council apply for another one?
+I have an Attachment of Earnings order, can the council apply for another one?

-If you already have one Council Tax Attachment of Earnings Order in place, a second AEO can still be imposed , in date order, with the later order being applied to the residue of earnings.
-However, if there are two CTAEO’s in place, no further orders can be imposed.
+If you already have one Council Tax Attachment of Earnings Order in place, a second AEO can still be imposed.
+However, if there are two Attachment of Earnings orders in place, no further orders can be imposed.

 Will deductions be made if I am receiving sick pay?

-Yes.
-The deduction is worked out using your net wage.
+Yes they will.
+The deduction is worked out using your net wages.
 Therefore, if your earnings reduce, the amount of deductions will also reduce.

 Can I make an alternative proposal to pay?

-No. An Attachment of Earnings Order is a legal document and once the order has been sent to your employer, it may only be stopped once the full outstanding amount is paid.
+No you cannot.
+An Attachment of Earnings Order is a legal document.
+Once the order has been sent to your employer, it may only be stopped once the full outstanding amount is paid.
 You would need to contact the local authority for full details.